mmbman/Katagiri/1980-05-18-Blue-Cliff-Record-Case-4-Talk-2.md

 ### Transcript

-(Transcriber’s Note: In the Online Audio Archive, Talk 1 and Talk 2 are listed in reverse order.
-Since Talk 1 must have come before Talk 2, I have switched the dates accordingly.)
+*(Archive Issue: In the Online Audio Archive, Talk 1 and Talk 2 are listed in reverse order.
+Since Talk 1 must have come before Talk 2, I have switched the dates accordingly.)*

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/blue-cliff-record-case-4-lecture-2" target="_blank">Listen to this talk on mnzencenter.org</a>